New York Times Investigation Reveals the Bias in Arbitration

 The Harms to the Plaintiff

-The New York Times reported a number of instances of forced arbitration in which claims for elder abuse, wrongful death, medical malpractice, discrimination, fraud, theft and hate crimes were unfairly harsh to plaintiffs.
+The New York Times reported a number of instances of forced arbitration in which claims for elder abuse, wrongful death, nursing home negligence, discrimination, fraud, theft and hate crimes were unfairly harsh to plaintiffs.
 Often, the plaintiff walks away with large legal bills and no justice for their suffering.

-The problem is especially harmful to the elderly in nursing homes, where more than 100 cases of elder abuse, wrongful death and medical malpractice were forced into arbitration between 2010 and 2014.
+The problem is especially harmful to the elderly in nursing homes, where more than 100 cases of elder abuse, wrongful death and nursing home negligence were forced into arbitration between 2010 and 2014.
 Often these wrongdoings are kept hidden from prospective residents and family members.

 The personal injury attorneys Milwaukee at Pitman, Kalkhoff, Sicula & Dentice, S.C., have strongly supported a petition calling for the ban on forced arbitration agreements in nursing home admissions contracts.
 We believe that these contracts fail to protect the rights of the elderly by preventing them from being able to seek the legal assistance they deserve.